 Focused on building China-based businesses, the program introduces executives from a variety of backgrounds to the principles of designing and executing an effective marketing strategy that fosters stronger customer relationships.
 You will learn how to identify and segment customer groups, deliver great customer service, manage product portfolios, build quality brands, enhance sales and distribution efforts, and effectively expand into new markets.

-With an eye on the issues that are critical to marketing in China, the outstanding faculty team examines successful marketing practices as well as the mistakes that have derailed companies in China and across the globe.
-Through structured discussions, interactive case studies, and in-depth analyses, you will gain actionable lessons and tools for growing long-term customer relationships.
+With an eye on the issues critical to marketing in China, the outstanding faculty team examines successful marketing practices as well as mistakes that have derailed companies in China and across the globe.
+Through structured discussions, interactive case studies, and in-depth analyses, you will gain broader perspective and practical tools for growing customer relationships.

 Programs, dates, fees, and faculty are subject to change.

 In accordance with Harvard University policy, Harvard Business School does not discriminate against any person on the basis of race, color, sex or sexual orientation, gender identity, religion, age, national or ethnic origin, political beliefs, veteran status, or disability in admission to, access to, treatment in, or employment in its programs and activities.